rjframe/b2-client/README.md

 ### Installation

-I will not be registering b2-client on crates.io until I've implemented enough that I believe the library can be useful.
+The first tagged release will come after the full API is supported.
 To use this library now, you'll need to clone the git repository and add it as a path-based dependency.

 ```toml
 [dependencies]
 b2-client = { path = "../b2-client" }
 ```

+If you need something that's not yet implemented, send a patch or an issue and I'll prioritize it.

-If using a pre-packaged HTTP client, choose the backend via the relevant feature.
+To use a pre-packaged HTTP client, choose the backend via the relevant feature.
 Supported features are

 * `with_surf`
 * `with_hyper`
-* `with_isahc` (soon)

 This list will eventually use the lower-level client libraries instead (e.g., h1 and h2 instead of hyper).